tigran9910/react-typescript-shopping-cart/README.md

 ![screenshot](https://user-images.githubusercontent.com/90608993/133671127-29e840c8-c924-4409-b47b-5b33701b182e.PNG)

 A simple React & TypeScript Frontend App.
-You can add items in the shopping cart, choose the right amount and see the prize of all your products in the cart.
+You can add items to the shopping cart, choose the right amount and see the prize of all your products in the cart.

 ### Built With